jjeffchung/Swift-/README.md

 3) Scientific Calculator program
 - A calculator app which features the Addition, Subtraction, Multiplication, Division, Decimal, Square Root and Percentage calculation operations.
 Additionally, there is a Clear button to enable the user to delete the last entered digit on screen, as well as an All Clear button to delete everything.

-4) Planet and Sun in your palm Augmented Reality(AR) program
+4) Planet and Sun in your palm: Augmented Reality(AR) program
 - An AR program which uses the AR Kit and showcases an Earth and Sun objects into the user's environment.